$44.99 $79.99 Buy It Now

 5. Firmware Updates Opt for routers from reputable brands that provide regular firmware updates to patch security vulnerabilities.

-See also How do i change wifi password on samsung security camera
+See also How to run security camera wiring

 Assign Static IP Addresses for Each Camera